 This recipe is a reigning champion in my home because it’s both vegan and gluten-free…yet, everyone loves it!
 This classic Indian dish is still loaded with proteins due to its ample serving of chickpeas.

-In a grand total of 25 minutes, this dinner is ready to enjoy.
+This meal will come together incredibly quickly.
 Since you can use the saute feature on your Instant Pot, you won’t even have to use another pot or pan to complete this healthy recipe.

 With a base made of vegetable broth, butternut squash, and cauliflower, you have a rich and creamy soup that’s warm and satisfying…but that you won’t have to spend hours in the kitchen preparing.